Garima-sharma814/Snake-Water-Gun/README.md

 - I hope that you will enjoy the game.
 Cheers !
 - How this game work !!!!!!!

-- Single player can play this game with the computer.
+- *Single player can play this game with the bot*.

 ## Rules :-